mcmullarkey/local-dougdoug/README.md

     local_dougdoug fortune_teller
 ```

-It will take a while for the container to get started up since it has to start running the Ollama server from scratch as well as downloading the necessary base LLM models.
+It will take a while for the container to get started up since it has to start running the Ollama server from scratch and download the necessary base LLM models.

 From there, you can follow the instructions on the command line to use the system.